emilsw/ew/np.md

 ### Every day that passes you by is a day of lost potential revenue. ###

-The chances are high that last month, a healthy number of people were perfectly ready to buy from you but for some reason they didn’t.
+A healthy number of people were perfectly ready to buy from you but for some reason they didn’t.

 And the next month, approximately the same amount of people (or even more) won’t buy either.... possibly because of the same reasons.
 Think about how many sales you lose this way on a yearly basis.